hhourston/ios_profile_data_visualization/README.md

 6. Flagging of binned depth duplicates in profiles
 7. Plotting: Annual sampling frequency, monthly sampling frequency, filled contours, anomalies at select depths

-# Plot oxygen data on density surfaces
+# Plot oxygen data on density surfaces 26.9, 26.7 and 26.5
 8. Compute the potential density anomaly at each observed level in the data using TEOS-10.
 Use a reference pressure of 0 dbar
-9. Linearly interpolate data from step 2b onto the potential density anomaly surfaces 26.9, 26.7 and 26.5
+9. Linearly interpolate oxygen observations sampled with hydro bottles at discrete depths to 1m vertical resolution.
+Do not interpolate if any of oxygen, potential temperature or absolute salinity are spaced more than 0.2 potential density anomaly units apart.
+10. Make the selection of oxygen from the 1m resolution profiles only if the computed potential density anomaly is within 0.005 units of the specified density anomaly (i.e., bin oxygen data to the select density anomalies)
-10. Compute annual averages at each potential density anomaly surface (one single average for each year)
+11. Compute annual averages at each potential density anomaly surface (one single average for each year)
-11. Make scatter plots of the annually-averaged oxygen on the density surfaces defined in step 8 (as in Crawford and Pena, 2021)
+12. Make scatter plots of the annually-averaged oxygen on the density surfaces defined in step 8 (as in Crawford and Pena, 2021)
       1. Include a best-fit line through the set of annually-averaged oxygen points for each potential density anomaly surface

+All times are in UTC.
 The first step involving the assembly of netCDF CTD data into a CSV table also includes unit conversions as needed.
 If not already the case, salinity is converted into PSS-78 and oxygen is converted into $\mu mol/kg$.
 Temperature units are kept as degrees Celsius.
 \
 The latitude and longitude of each profile are checked to ensure that all are within +/- 0.075 decimal degrees of the median station coordinates.
 The median is used instead of the mean here because the former is robust to outliers.